 Access with vehicles built or adapted for people with disabilities

-Access with dogs, including livestock, dog waste and commercial dog walking.
+Access with dogs, including livestock, dog waste, commercial dog walking and dog sports.

 Fields or open country with farm animals, including lambs or calves